“How can you be so rude and insensitive? You always act that way. I don’t know why I come back here every year.”

-The sister’s reunion was fun, something the 4 sisters looked forward to all year, but they all knew the darker sides of each other and inevitably the fun broke down into the old roles and habits each had developed growing up.
-While this old way to cope did work it got in the way.
-This reversion, some might even say regression to the emotional reactivity of acting like children again was both distressing and at times hurtful.
-As always the triangles formed.
+The sisters’ reunion was fun, something the four sisters looked forward to all year.
+But they all knew the darker sides of each other.
+Inevitably, the fun broke down into the old roles and habits each had developed growing up.
+While this old way to cope did work, it got in the way.
+This reversion, some might even say regression, to the emotional reactivity of acting like children was both distressing and, at times, hurtful.
+As always, the triangles formed.

-From a clinical viewpoint as I listened to my client describe what had happened at the reunion I was not surprised.
-As I have known for some time the basic stable unit of human interaction is the triangle.
-Murray Bowen one of the 5-6 therapists credited with the development of family systems theory in the 50’s and 60’s says: “The basic building block of any emotional system is the triangle.”
+From a clinical viewpoint, as I listened to my client describe what had happened at the reunion, I was not surprised.
+I have known for some time, the basic stable unit of human interaction is the triangle.
+Murray Bowen is one of the six therapists credited with the development of Family Systems Theory in the 50’s and 60’s.
+He says, “The basic building block of any emotional system is the triangle.”

-Many of you may be familiar with the drama triangle: That triad of roles, Persecutor, Victim & Rescuer, we so easily fall into whenever there is tension between people.
-“As I learn more about this I can see that my oldest sister is often in the blaming (Persecutor) position, somehow she expects us to know what she thinks and wants without ever having to say.
-I am usually in the Rescuer position soothing one or the other of my sisters after my oldest sister goes off on them.”
-Over time my client also came to see how she could move from Rescuer to Victim when 2 of her sisters joined together against her.
-Then she would get hurt and blaming and lash out and become a Persecutor.
-This is the Drama Triangle when the tension is low 2 insiders and an outsider trying to get in and be a part of a cozy dyad.
-When the tension is high 1 or both of the 2 insiders want to move to the outside, hopefully more calm position.* The triangle is the coping mechanism to discharge and displace anxiety, the anxiety that arises out of encountering another, their separateness, strangeness and difference.
+Many of you may be familiar with the drama triangle.
+That triad of roles, Persecutor, Victim, and Rescuer, we so easily fall into whenever there is tension between people.
+“As I learn more about this I can see that my oldest sister is often in the blaming (Persecutor) position.
+Somehow she expects us to know what she thinks and wants without ever having to say.
+I am usually in the Rescuer position, soothing one or the other of my sisters after my oldest sister goes off on them.”